This Competency Exam tests your mastery of the objectives for the courses that make up the Using Structured Query Language (SQL) series:

 The Using Structured Query Language (SQL) series, including this exam, is intended for programmers who will code SQL statements and/or develop applications that include SQL statements.

-All courses in this series assume that you have a basic knowledge of DB2.
-You can satisfy this prerequisite by successfully completing the course Introduction to DB2.
+All courses in this series assume that you have a working knowledge of basic IBM i concepts and facilities.
+You can satisfy this prerequisite by successfully completing the courses in the following series: